Gallery featuring images of the jaw-dropping Bear House, an innovative natural-wood modern home in Thailand designed by Onion.

 At the bottom of the void we see this relaxation space, spread casually with low-slung white cushioned seating and matching modern tables.
 Above, the open space hints toward the open-plan floors above.

-The master bedroom, at the top of the home, is wrapped in rich hardwood panels from top to bottom, with a full height window at right and small loft space overlooking the central void at left.
+The primary bedroom, at the top of the home, is wrapped in rich hardwood panels from top to bottom, with a full height window at right and small loft space overlooking the central void at left.

-The master bath stands in high contrast with the rest of the home, adorned in rich black tile, sandwiched between white flooring and ceiling.
+The primary bath stands in high contrast with the rest of the home, adorned in rich black tile, sandwiched between white flooring and ceiling.
 A micro-tile backsplash runs toward the walk-in shower, enclosed in class.

 Even the bathroom enjoys expansive natural views, with full height glazing allowing for looks over the beach and ocean.
 Intricate embedded lighting informs the ceiling and wraps the large mirror.